Polynomial Curve Systems are Exponentially Decaying: -Barrier lakes

+In the case where $C$ is below $B$, $A$ is still an interior point of $V$.
+Again, let $R$ be the ray component of $L \setminus \{A\}$ that does not contain $B$.
+Then there are two possibilities: either $R$ first crosses $\Gamma$ at $D$ or first crosses $\Theta$ at $D$.
+For the first possibility, consider the Jordan domain $X$ bounded by $(A, D)$ and the curve segment in $\Gamma$ connecting $A$ and $D$.
+For the second possibility, consider the Jordan domain $W$ bounded by $(B, D)$ and the curve segment of $\Theta$ connecting $B$ and $D$.

+In the case where $C$ is above $A$, let $R$ be the ray component of $L \setminus \{B\}$ that does not contain $A$.
+Then there are two possibilities: either $R$ first crosses $\Gamma$ at $D$ or first crosses $\Theta$ at $D$.
+For the first possibility, consider the Jordan domain $X$ bounded by $(B, D)$ and the curve segment in $\Gamma$ connecting $B$ and $D$.
+For the second possibility, consider the Jordan domain $W$ bounded by $(B, D)$ and the curve segment of $\Theta$ connecting $B$ and $D$.

-Now we may start from the starting point of $F(S)$.
-By the claim, the cross directions of $F(S)$ and $I$ at the first and the second intersection points are the same.
-So the arc of $F(S)$ between the two adjacent intersection points forms a loop.
-Now consider the arc of $F(S)$ between the second and the third intersection points of $F(S)$ and $I$.
-By the claim that the two cross directions are the same and that type I barrier lake does not separate post-critical points, we get another loop which surround the same set of post-critical points as the previous one.
-The proposition follows by continuing this process finitely many times.
+The claim has thus been proved.
+Now we start from the starting point of $F(S)$.
+By the claim, the cross directions of $F(S)$ and $I$ at the first and second intersection points are the same.
+Hence the arc of $F(S)$ between the first and second intersection points forms a loop.
+Next, consider the arc of $F(S)$ between the second and third intersection points of $F(S)$ and $I$.
+By the claim that the two cross directions are the same and that a type~I barrier lake does not separate post-critical points, we obtain another loop that surrounds the same set of post-critical points as the previous one.
+Since the two Jordan curves associated with these loops are nested and contain the same set of post-critical points, they must be homotopic to each other in $\mathbb{C} \setminus P_f$.
+Because $C$ is minimal by assumption, the two loops must have the same intersection number with $L$.
+The first assertion then follows by continuing this process finitely many times.